nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 ### Very short or nonexistent session lengths

 Google Analytics will automatically start a session when Branch sends over installs and opens.
 Because of this, you should remove any code that creates a new session when your application starts up.
-For example, on iOS, you may fire an event with the following:
+For example, on iOS, you may be firing an event with the following:

 {% highlight objc %}
 [builder set:@"start" forKey:kGAISessionControl];